Why How You Split Your Documents Matters More Than You Think

 }

 The key detail here is topK * 2 followed by the filter.
 Since both chunk types coexist in the same index, we over-fetch and then narrow down to the requested strategy.
-This ensures a fair comparison - both strategies are working from the same vector space.
+Both strategies work from the same vector space; it’s a fair comparison.

 Why the Difference Matters